groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.options/extractionoptions/encoding/_index.md

 ---
 title: Encoding
 second_title: GroupDocs.Search for .NET API Reference
-description: Gets or sets the encoding used to extract text from text documents.
-The default value is null which means that the default encoding UTF8 is used.
-If AutoDetectEncoding is true then this value is used as the default encoding.
+description: Gets or sets the encoding used to extract from text documents.
 type: docs
-weight: 40
+weight: 30
 url: /net/groupdocs.search.options/extractionoptions/encoding/
 ---
 ## ExtractionOptions.Encoding property

-Gets or sets the encoding used to extract text from text documents.
-The default value is `null`, which means that the default encoding UTF-8 is used.
-If AutoDetectEncoding is `true` then this value is used as the default encoding.
+Gets or sets the encoding used to extract from text documents.

 ```csharp
 public string Encoding { get; set; }